Renault Master: Renault Mascott

-Third generation (2010)
+Third generation (2010–2024)

 A new generation of the Renault Master was introduced in the summer of 2010, again including the rebadged Opel/Vauxhall Movano and Nissan NV400.
 It is the first time that either the Opel/Vauxhall or Nissan has been available with single/twin rear wheel drive.

-The M-type 2.3 litre four cylinder diesel engine is shared by all four marques, and is available in three states of tune, from 100 PS to 150 PS.
+The M-type 2.3-litre four cylinder diesel engine is shared by all four marques, and is available in three states of tune, from 100 PS to 150 PS.
 Renault Trucks discontinued the Mascott and sold the third generation Master in chassis cab format only, with payloads of up to 2.5 tonnes.

 In the United Kingdom, the Movano is available in a large range of height, length and weight configurations, and capable of transporting up to 4500 kg.
-In 2014, the front grille was facelifted on the Renault Master but the facelift did not apply to the Opel/Vauxhall versions.
+In April 2014, the front grille was facelifted on the Renault Master and Renault Trucks Master Red but the facelift did not apply to the Opel/Vauxhall and Nissan versions.
 On 18 April 2016, Renault announced starting producing an off-road version of the Renault Master, with a four-wheel drive layout.

 In South Korea, FF Layout Master L1H1(S) and L2H2(L) panel van were launched on 15 October 2018.
 They are imported from France.
 The first Master in South Korean market will be diesel with manual gearbox.
 Short version trim(S)'s price are 29,000,000won, Long body van(L)'s price are 31,000,000won.
 Renault Korea possibly consider the competitors as the Hyundai Starex and Hyundai H350.

-In 2019, a facelifted model was introduced for the 2020 model year.
+In September 2019, a facelifted model was introduced for the 2020 model year.

-In 2021, the Opel/Vauxhall Movano was discontinued due to the partnership of Opel/Vauxhall with Group PSA, now known as Stellantis, and replaced with a new Movano, based on the Fiat Ducato.
+In Summer 2021, the Opel/Vauxhall Movano was discontinued due to the partnership of Opel/Vauxhall with Groupe PSA, now known as Stellantis, and replaced with a new Movano, based on the Fiat Ducato.

-In 2022, the Nissan version reverted back to using the Interstar name.
+In 2022, the Nissan version reverted to using the Interstar name.

+In Spring 2022, the short models were discontinued for Renault's Master III, Renault Trucks' Master III Red and Nissan's Interstar II.

+In Summer 2022, the closed-transport low-roof variants were discontinued for Renault's Master III, Renault Trucks' Master III Red and Nissan's Interstar II.